matthewkeating/tasks2/README.md

 Unsurprisingly, manually deleted tasks (included completed tasks) go to Deleted.

 #### Task Ordering/Reordering
 Task ordering is important for prioritizing and maintaining focus.
 In Tasks, by design, completed and deleted tasks cannot be reordered.
+The most recent completed (or deleted) tasks are placed to the top of the completed (or deleted) lists.

 #### Notes
 Each task can have associated notes.
-The editor supports headings; ordered and unordered lists; checklists; as well as bold, italics, underline, and other font decoration.
+The editor supports headings; ordered and unordered lists; checklists; hyperlinks; as well as bold, italics, underline, and other font decoration.

 #### Light and Dark Themes
 Tasks has two themes: light and dark.